Rectifiability and tangents in a rough Riemannian setting: -Tangents

 Without loss of generality we suppose \eqref{e:acomp} holds for the original sequence.
 Since $\mu$ is Radon, for any sets $E,F$ with $\dist (E,F) > 0$, it follows $\mu(E \cup F) = \mu(E) + \mu(F)$.
 Therefore, \eqref{e:density1} and \eqref{e:acomp} imply

-We will show \eqref{e:103} is a contradiction by producing a non-zero lower bound on the final term.
+We will show \eqref{e:103} is a contradiction by producing a nonzero lower bound on the final term.
 Indeed, following the convention that $B(x,r)$ and $U(x,r)$ are respectively the closed and open balls around $x$ of radius $r$,

 The reason the final term is positive is that $\Lambda(a)^{-1} U(\Lambda(a) x, \delta )$ is an open neighborhood of $x \in \spt \nu$.
 Now \eqref{e:103} and \eqref{e:104} yield a contradiction, confirming \eqref{e:aix}. \end{proof}